OlaYZen/MSI-Downloader/README.md

 ##### Chrome Specific:
 - `downloadRegular`: A boolean flag to enable downloading and installing the regular version of Chrome.
 - `downloadForced`: A boolean flag to enable downloading and installing the forced update version of Chrome.
-- `bothPrefix`: A String defining the prefix for both the regular and forced update versions of Chrome.
-The default prefix is `VERSION`.
 - `forcedSuffix`: A string defining the suffix for the forced update version of Chrome.
 The default suffix is `_force_update`.
-- `spesificChromeURL64`: A string defining custom URL for the 64-bit version of Chrome.
+- `spesificURL64`: A string defining custom URL for the 64-bit version of Chrome.
 Leave empty to use the default URL.
-- `spesificChromeURL32`: A string defining custom URL for the 32-bit version of Chrome.
+- `spesificURL32`: A string defining custom URL for the 32-bit version of Chrome.
 Leave empty to use the default URL.
+- `templateFolderNameRegular`: A string defining the name of the regular GoogleChrome template folder name.
+- `templateFolderNameForced`: A string defining the name of the forced Google Chrome template folder name.

-##### WorkSpaces Specific:
+##### Universal:
 - `download`: A boolean flag to enable downloading and installing Amazon Workspaces.
-- `AmazonPrefix`: A String defining the prefix for the Amazon Workspaces version.
-The default prefix is `VERSION`.
-- `spesificAmazonURL`: A string defining custom URL for the Amazon Workspaces version.
-Leave empty to use the default URL.

-##### Universal:

 - `folderNumber`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
 - `checkExist`: A boolean flag to delete old Chrome folders when the script is executed. ⚠️ **This action will delete your Chrome folders, so ensure you have backups if you wish to retain them.** ⚠️
 - `folderName`: A string defining the name of the folders.
-The default name is `Chrome -` and  `WorkSpaces -`.
+The default name is `Chrome -`,  `WorkSpaces -` etc.
-- `license`: A boolean flag to enable/disable the MIT license showing on script start.
-- `debug`: A boolean flag to enable/disable debugging in the logs.
+- `Prefix`: A String defining the prefix for the Amazon Workspaces version.
+The default prefix is `VERSION`.
+- `spesificURL`: A string defining custom URL for the Amazon Workspaces version.
+Leave empty to use the default URL.
+- `templateFolderName`: A string defining the name of Amazon WorkSpaces template folder name.

 #### Logging options:
 ---
 - `logName`: A string defining the name of the log(s) file(s).
-The default name is `google_chrome` and  `amazon_workspaces`.
+The default name is `Downloader`.
 - `logFormat`: A string defining the format of the log(s) file(s).
 The default format is `log`.
 - `logDateFormat`: A string defining the format of timestamps in logs.
 The default format is `dd/MM/yyyy HH:mm:ss`.
 - `clearLogs`: A boolean flag to enable clearing of the log(s) file(s).
 This will clear the content inside of the log file(s).

-#### Template options:
+#### Optional Extras
 ---
-- `templateFolderNameRegular`: A string defining the name of the regular GoogleChrome template folder name.
-- `templateFolderNameForced`: A string defining the name of the forced Google Chrome template folder name.
-- `templateFolderName`: A string defining the name of Amazon WorkSpaces template folder name.
+- `license`: A boolean flag to enable/disable the MIT license showing on script start.

 ### Date Configuration
 ---